Next Gen Navigator

 When in a lesson or instructional sequence do you provide your students opportunities to make their thinking visible?
 Lab reports?
 Assessments?

 When I was in the classroom, these were the most common ways students made their thinking visible to me.
 Well, lab reports, assessments, and the ubiquitous “side talking” of middle school students.
 How I wish I could go back and embrace—no, foster and encourage—the peer-to-peer and peer-to-group student discussions naturally happening in my classroom to support students’ sensemaking by allowing them to build on each other’s ideas!

 Making thinking visible is as important in providing our students access to science literacy as engaging them in the three dimensions to figure out phenomena.
 For students, making thinking visible helps them

-The Student Ideas “Less Like, More Like” table from the Next Generation Science Standards (NGSS) Lesson Screener (Criterion E) offers guidance for shifting toward teaching and learning that both honors and capitalizes on student thinking.
+The Student Ideas “Less Like, More Like” table from the Next Generation Science Standards (NGSS) Lesson Screener (Criterion E) offers guidance for shifting toward teaching and learning that values and leverages student thinking.

 What resonates with you as you analyze and interpret this table?
 In this issue, our guest authors will share their “aha” moments in shifting their lessons toward the “more like” side of the table and offer strategies you can use to get started or continue your shift toward making your students’ thinking visible.